How To File A Case Under The Payment Of Gratuity Act?

 WhatsApp

 The Payment of Gratuity Act, 1972 mandates gratuity payments to employees who have completed a minimum of five years of continuous service with an employer.
 It applies to various sectors, including factories, mines, and shops with ten or more employees.
-Gratuity is calculated as 15 days’ wages for each year of service, with provisions for payment upon retirement, resignation, or in cases of death or disablement.
+Employers calculate gratuity as 15 days’ wages for each year of service, and they provide payment upon retirement, resignation, or in cases of death or disablement.
 The Act ensures that employees receive financial recognition for their long-term service and establishes a legal framework for gratuity payments.
 In the context of the Payment of Gratuity Act, the following forms are significant:

 Form I: This is the application form that an employee must submit to their employer to claim gratuity upon superannuation, retirement, resignation, or other qualifying events.
 It formally requests the payment of gratuity to which the employee is entitled under Section 4 of the Act.

-Form N: This form is used to file an appeal with the Controlling Authority if an employer refuses to pay gratuity or delays payment beyond the stipulated time.
-It must be submitted within 90 days of the gratuity becoming payable.
+Form N: Employees use this form to file an appeal with the Controlling Authority if their employer refuses to pay gratuity or delays payment beyond the stipulated time.
+You must submit it within 90 days of the gratuity becoming payable.

-Form R: This form is issued by the Controlling Authority after determining the gratuity amount payable to the employee.
-It directs the employer to make the payment accordingly.
+Form R: It directs the employer to make the payment accordingly.
+The Controlling Authority issues this form after determining the gratuity amount payable to the employee.

 What Are The New Gratuity Rules For 2024?